steadfasterX/LMGTFY-bot-matrix/README.md

 - top: gives 5 top CPU and RAM consuming processes
 - alert: shows if any CPU, RAM, or Disk thresholds have been exceeded (best to combine with a cron job, and have the cron job send the bot message to Matrix admin rooms)

+## Other Features

+- bot can also be used as an CLI app to send messages to rooms where bot is a member
+- when sending messages, 3 message formats are supported:
+  - text: by default
+  - html: like using `/html ...` in a chat
+  - code: for sending code snippets or script outputs, like `/html <pre><code> ... </code></pre>`
+- sample scripts are in `bash` and in `python3`
+- it can be used very easily for monitoring the system.
+An admin can set up a cron job that runs every 15 minutes, e.g. to check CPU temperature, or to check a log file for signs of an intrusion (e.g. SSH or Web Server log files).
+If anything abnormal is found by the cron job, the cron job fires off a bot message to the admin.

+## Final Thoughts

+- Enjoy and have fun with it, it is cool, and easily extensible.
+Adjust it to your needs!
+- Pull Requests are welcome :)